TheRealAnonymous008/quartz/content/details/engineering/systems/Characterizing Systems.md

 ## Processes
 * *Systems are Processes Organized in Structural and Functional Units
 * The least obvious part of the system, its *function or purpose*, is often the most crucial determinant of the system’s behavior, and it can only be deduced by examining this behavior.
 * *System structure is the source of system behavior*.
 System behavior reveals itself as a series of events over time.
-The structure comes from interrelated stocks, flows, and [[System Dynamics|feedback loops]].
+The structure comes from interrelated stocks, flows, and [[Feedback Loop|feedback loops]].
 * See more [[Universal Properties of Systems|here]]
 ## Networks
 * *Systems are [[Graph Theory|networks]] of relations among components and can be represented abstractly as such network of relations*.